Submitted: 27 January 2017; Revised: 31 January 2017; Accepted: 1 February 2017; Published online first: 6 February 2017

 The increasing number of clinical trials being carried out for biosimilars in 2016, the number of global biosimilar approvals, as well as further FDA approvals and the growing number of biosimilar applications in the US, all suggest that the future for biosimilars is a bright one.

 Biosimilars penetration in Europe still varies widely between different countries.
-Penetration of biosimilars varies from a low of 0% for HGH in countries such as Belgium and Ireland to an incredible high of 100% for G-CSF in Croatia.
+Penetration of biosimilars varies from a low of 0% for HGH in countries such as Belgium and Ireland to an incredible high of 100% for granulocyte-colony stimulating factor in Croatia.
 In fact, Eastern Europe is leading the way in biosimilars penetration, perhaps driven by economic factors.

 One reason for such differences in Europe could be the gap between the regulatory decisions that govern biosimilar approval and the recommendations of medical societies.
 The fact that the views of medical societies, whose members are the physicians that will prescribe biosimilars, disagree with those of regulators threatens to hold back biosimilar uptake.
 The problem could be resolved, however, by clinicians and regulators exchanging more information .